ccao-data/model-res-avm/README.md

     under the `Config/renv/profiles/reporting/dependencies` key
 3. Run `renv::install("<dependency_name>")` to add or update the dependency as necessary
-4. Run
+4. Run `renv::snapshot(type = "explicit")` to update the reporting
-    `renv::snapshot(lockfile = "reports/renv.lock", type = "explicit")`
-    to update the reporting lockfile with the dependencies defined in the `DESCRIPTION` file
+    lockfile with the dependencies defined in the `DESCRIPTION` file
 5. Run `Sys.unsetenv("RENV_PROFILE")` to switch the renv profile back to the default